 When new leaf growth begins in spring, apply a granular or slow-release fertilizer.
 This will ensure a mild, steady feed as the plant grows new foliage and forms flower buds.
 Follow up two or three more times through the growing season with slow-release plant food for consistent nourishment.

 Apply liquid fertilizer with high N, low P, and high K content throughout the growing season.
-Mix the fertilizer at half the recommended strength and feed twice as often for more consistent results.
-Begin when flower buds start to form and continue through late summer or early fall when the weather begins to cool, and the plant prepares to enter dormancy.
+Mix the fertilizer into potting mix at half the recommended strength and feed twice as often for more consistent results.
+Begin when flower buds start to form and continue through late summer or early fall when the weather begins to cool and the plant prepares to enter dormancy.

 The amount of organic matter in the soil affects its ability to retain nutrients, such as after fertilizing with liquid plant food.
 Soil with more organic matter retains fertility longer and more consistently than soil with less.
 When gardening in the ground instead of containers, use organic fertilizer to support and increase organic content in the soil.

 Keep reading for answers to some of the most frequently asked questions about using fertilizer and hibiscus plant care.

 Q. Is hibiscus an indoor or outdoor plant?